jderstd/javascript/packages/core/README.md

-# JDER
+# JDER Core

-A response builder for JavaScript / TypeScript.
+A standard response builder.

 This package includes different response builders based on the JSON response structure specified in [JSON Data Error Response (JDER)](https://github.com/alpheustangs/jder).
 With the builders, various kinds of responses can be created easily instead of sending plain text responses.